mezgoodle/Caesar-and-Vigenere-ciphers/README.md

 ## Features

-With my package you can encrypt / decrypt text with Caesar and Wiegener  algorithms.
+With my package you can encrypt / decrypt text with Caesar and Wiegener  algorithms with *latin* or *cyrillic* alphabet based on **UTF-16**.

 ## Installation